-Have you ever wondered if indoor spinnig gave you a better exercise like riding a bicycle outdoors?
+Have you ever wondered if indoor spinning gave you a better exercise like riding a bicycle outdoors?
 You are about to discover the pros and cons of indoor spinning and outdoor cycling in this comparison article of spinning vs cycling.

 First of all, it is important to understand that most indoor spinning bikes are different from triathlon, mountain, or normal road bicycles.
-Most of these bicycles have a ” steering wheel “, which is a wheel of 30 to 40 pounds that provides resistance during pedaling.
+Most of these bikes have a ” steering wheel “, which is a wheel of 30 to 40 pounds that provides resistance during pedaling.
 This is the main reason why the pedals of these bicycles keep moving after they have stopped pedaling.

 As a result of this steering wheel, the hamstrings (back of the legs) have to work harder to reduce the speed of the pedals as they turn.
 On the contrary, outdoor cycle rides against road friction and wind resistance, and this movement requires more work on the part of the hip flexors and quadriceps.

 Thanks to this steering wheel, it’s very easy to let these bicycles “do the work for you”, since once you turn the wheel, it’s very simple to keep it moving.